0xbase-Corp/rebalancing_svc/README.md

-# template_svc
+# rebalancing_svc

 This repositry is a written in Golang

-The template Backend service is responsible for handling all the requests made by **template_ui** service.
+The rebalancing Backend service is responsible for handling all the requests made by **rebalancing_ui** service.

 ## How to Run